AlexTorres88/crypto-tracker/README.md

 # Purpose

 The purpose of this project is to store the data collected by the azure-crypto-scraper I made and use it for something down in the road.
+It currently only has login and signup functionality.

 # Setup